Lake Como villa weddings • Villa Erba, Balbianello, boats and private villas

 • wide compositions that show scale

-• using clean lines and symmetry (architecture first)
+• using clean lines and symmetry

 • planning the golden-hour route before guests arrive

-Real example: Villa Erba wedding.
+Real example: Villa Erba wedding story.

 Villa Balbiano on Lake Como, private estate exterior by the water

-Villa Balbiano (Ossuccio)
+Villa Balbiano wedding photographer

 Best results come from